Cheap flights to Catania (CTA) from £13

 How much does a flight to Catania cost?

-At eDreams you can find flights from Manchester to Catania starting from £39, with an average price of £120.
-If you depart from other cities such as Birmingham, you can find tickets from £46, and from Newcastle starting from £172, according to data from the last 72 hours.
+At eDreams you can find flights from London to Catania starting from £21, with an average price of £83.
+If you depart from other cities such as Birmingham, you can find tickets from £63, and from Manchester starting from £74, according to data from the last 72 hours.

 Filter by